A Beautiful Little Town in Panama Called Torio

 I love Torio because my sister, Scot, and their two awesome dogs (Amato and Dobbie) reside in this little gem of a coastal town nestled in a small river valley.
 They moved there about thirteen years ago now, and they love it.

 Not too many people live in Torio.
 I would say a few hundred, with the population fluctuating low between the rainy fall months and high in the dry summer.
-Plenty of ex-pats flee the north’s winter and jet down to Panama for a few months.
+Many ex-pats flee the north’s winter and jet down to Panama for a few months.

 Accommodation in Torio

-There are plenty of places for rent in Torio, with some ex-pat homeowners choosing to only live in Torio for a few months of the year.
-Others have built little casitas on their properties or have even converted big shipping containers into a cabin, then added some walls and rooms.
+There are plenty of places for rent in Torio, with some expat homeowners choosing to live there only for a few months of the year.
+Others have built little casitas on their properties, converted big shipping containers into cabins, and added some walls and rooms.

-Scot and Katie have a casita on their property which they rent out, complete with a pool and a beautiful valley view.
+Scot and Katie rent out a casita on their property with a pool and a beautiful valley view.
 Here’s their Airbnb link if you want to stay at the best bed and breakfast in Torio, or Google “Torio Green Valley Breeze” to find it.

 The view of the valley from the Green Valley Breeze property.

-Also, they can host private lunch and dinner functions, even if you don’t stay at their place, but you need to give them notice.
+Also, they can host private lunch and dinner functions, even if you don’t stay at their place.
+You need to give them a few days' notice and find a time when they’re not booked.
 Check out the “Where To Eat In Torio” section below to book a meal.

 Additionally, deep-sea fishing is the best activity to do at the Torio Green Valley Breeze, and Scot can arrange that for you.
-Ask him about it by sending him an email: Scotkingpanama@gmail.com.
+Email him at Scotkingpanama@gmail.com for more info.
+Also, here’s another article on the incredible fishing and boating tours he offers.
 More on fishing later.

 Headed out to sea for a day of fishing.